shaya2468/Lifti-server/README.md

 A user dispatches an api request to the server, which sends it to the routes.js file, who is in charge of routing it to the appropriate controller.
-The controller's job is to parse the data from the request, perform the proper db operation and returns a response to the user. expressJS is used for managing the requests.
+The controller's job is to parse the data from the request, perform the proper db operation and return a response to the user. expressJS is used for managing the requests.

 ### Public api's